tonyc/stl_metrics/README.md

 ## Benchmark results: C Ruby 2.5.1 vs JRuby 9.2.9.0

 * JRuby appears to be maybe 15% faster
+* I didn't spend a lot of time tweaking JRuby.
+Lots of stuff could also be parallelized
 * See `benchmark.rb` for script

 ### C Ruby 2.5.1